abinit/abinit/doc/tutorial/eph4zpr.md

 The term **symmetric** means that this particular *(idir, ipert)* perturbation can be reconstructed by symmetry from the other **independent** entries with the same $\qq$-point.
-If all the independent entries are available, the code prints following message at the end of the output file:
+If all the independent entries are available, the code prints the following message at the end of the output file:

 ```md
  All the independent perturbations are available